Supplemental & Other Types of Health Insurance

 Tab/Accordion Items

-Short Term health insurance plans do not meet the minimum essential coverage requirements under the Affordable Care Act (ACA).
-They are designed solely to provide temporary health care insurance during unexpected coverage gaps for up to 12 months with the option to renew coverage up to 36 months.
+Short Term Limited Duration Insurance (STLDI) plans do not meet the minimum essential coverage requirements under the Affordable Care Act (ACA).
+They are designed solely to provide temporary health care insurance during unexpected coverage gaps for no more than three months and the maximum coverage period to no more than four months, taking into account any renewals or extensions.
+(Previously, the rules defined STLDI as coverage that has an initial contract term of fewer than 12 months and a maximum total coverage period of up to 36 months, including renewals and extensions.)
 These plans may ask more detailed questions regarding your health history, to determine eligibility as they do not cover preexisting conditions and are not guaranteed renewable.

 Many colleges and universities offer health insurance to enrolled students and may offer coverage for an extended period after graduation.